CRASHSpace/tuesday/_sweep/zone00/wipe_down.md

 quarterly_task:
 ---
 ## Why This

-- reminder that you care
+- a reminder to yourself that you care about what that device does for you
-- germs
 - check for wear and tear
+- - literal germs
 - check for anything that shouldn't be there

 ## Getting Started